 Kicking off with Pool of Radiance in 1988, continuing with the Curse of the Azure Bonds in 1989, and ending with some 20 games in total, the series offers hundreds – ok, thousands of hours of gameplay.

 By today’s standards, most of that gameplay can be considered – putting it politely – tedious.
-You just can’t kill em all by in-game-purchase which pappa betalar.
+You just can’t kill em all using in-game-purchases which pappa betalar.
 But at the time they appeared, the gold box series games were – in a good way – revolutionary in many aspects.

 The games are also quite difficult.
 At least to those not what well versed in the Advanced Dungeons and Dragons 2nd edition’s intricate set of rules, which the games were impressively orthodox in following.

 And even to those versed in the art, there were some encounters in the games that posed real challenges.
 Probably the most well-known – and arguably, the most difficult of all of them – was the optional fight against the Mulmaster Beholder Corps in the Tower of Onyx in Curse of the Azure Bonds.
 Yes, it is more difficult than Dave’s Challenges in the later games.

 Before you read on, a fair warning – I’ve also ascended in Nethack – but only once, and that was in the mid-90’s right before sex, drugs and software engineering diverted me off course for several decades.

 The Mulmaster Beholder Corps